-The Grand Court (Court) has handed down its ruling in eHi Car Services Limited(Ruling), roundly rejecting an attempt by eHi Car Services Limited (Company) to re-write the procedural framework for s.238 proceedings.
-The Company had sought significant departures from the procedure that has become increasingly standardised in s.238 litigation and which, in the Court's view, is working well in practice to address the information imbalance between companies and dissenters.
+The Grand Court (Court) has handed down its ruling in eHi Car Services Limited(Ruling), roundly rejecting an attempt by eHi Car Services Limited (Company) to re-write the procedural framework for section 238 proceedings.
+The Company had sought significant departures from the procedure that has become increasingly standardised in section 238 litigation and which, in the Court's view, is working well in practice to address the information imbalance between companies and dissenters.

 The Ruling contains an important reminder that, under Cayman Islands law, the court's role is to determine fair value for all shareholders and it will not discriminate between shareholders on the basis of who they are and their motivations for buying shares.
 The Judge held that it was not a legitimate exercise to investigate individual shareholders’ commercial motivations.